 Visit your local library or bookstore and look for antique price and identification guides that are relevant to the type of piece you are trying to identify.
 If your library doesn't carry this book, you may be able to borrow it through inter-library loan.
 Ask a librarian to help you.

 Jason's Junk is a message board that allows you to post a question and picture of your item.
 Other members of the community will then help you unofficially identify your object.

 One of the most famous price guides and appraisal services, Kovel's can also help you identify your item.
 You'll find lots of photos and information about all kinds of antiques.
-Simply narrow down your search by category or brand, and start browsing.
+Simply narrow down your search by category or brand and start browsing.

 Know Your Item's History

-After you've determined whether or not your item is a genuine antique, you can proudly display it in your home and share its story with visitors.
+After you've determined whether your item is a genuine antique, you can proudly display it in your home and share its story with visitors.
 The more you know about an item's history, the more you will appreciate its beauty.